noam87/noamswebsite/content/q/john_stuart_mill.md

 > indispensable to imagine them, and supply them with the strongest arguments
 > which the most skilful devil's advocate can conjure up.

-## Q: Some things should not be up for debate.
-Do we really need to question moral truths that have long been settled?
+## Should we question moral truths that have long been settled, or should some things not be up for debate?

 > How often, when smarting under some unforeseen misfortune or disappointment,
 > does a person call to mind some proverb or common saying, familiar to him all